cnp3/ebook/principles/dv.rst

    Routing tables computed by distance vector in a simple network

 To deal with link and router failures, routers use the timestamp stored in their routing table.
 As all routers send their distance vector every `N` seconds, the timestamp of each route should be regularly refreshed.
 Thus no route should have a timestamp older than `N` seconds, unless the route is not reachable anymore.
 In practice, to cope with the possible loss of a distance vector due to transmission errors, routers check the timestamp of the routes stored in their routing table every `N` seconds and remove the routes that are older than :math:`3 \times N` seconds.

 When a router notices that a route towards a destination has expired, it must first associate an :math:`\infty` cost to this route and send its distance vector to its neighbors to inform them.
 The route can then be removed from the routing table after some time (e.g. :math:`3 \times N` seconds), to ensure that the neighboring routers have received the bad news, even if some distance vectors do not reach them due to transmission errors.

 Consider the example above and assume that the link between routers `A` and `B` fails.
 Before the failure, `A` used `B` to reach destinations `B`, `C` and `E` while `B` only used the `A-B` link to reach `A`.
-The affected entries timeout on routers `A` and `B` and they both send their distance vector.
+The two routers detect the failure by the timeouts in the affected entries in their routing tables.
+Both routers `A` and `B` send their distance vector.

  - `A` sends its distance vector :math:`[A=0,B=\infty,C=\infty,D=1,E=\infty]`. `D` knows that it cannot reach `B` anymore via `A`
  - `D` sends its distance vector :math:`[D=0,B=\infty,A=1,C=2,E=1]` to `A` and `E`. `A` recovers routes towards `C` and `E` via `D`.
  - `B` sends its distance vector :math:`[B=0,A=\infty,C=1,D=2,E=1]` to `E` and `C`. `C` learns that there is no route anymore to reach `A` via `B`.
  - `E` sends its distance vector :math:`[E=0,A=2,C=1,D=1,B=1]` to `D`, `B` and `C`. `D` learns a route towards `B`. `C` and `B` learn a route towards `A`.

-At this point, all routers have a routing table allowing them to reach all another routers, except router `A`, which cannot yet reach router `B`. `A` recovers the route towards `B` once router `D` sends its updated distance vector :math:`[A=1,B=2,C=2,D=1,E=1]`.
+At this point, all routers have a routing table allowing them to reach all other routers, except router `A`, which cannot yet reach router `B`. `A` recovers the route towards `B` once router `D` sends its updated distance vector :math:`[A=1,B=2,C=2,D=1,E=1]`.
 This last step is illustrated in figure :ref:`figafterfailure`, which shows the routing tables on all routers.

 .. _figafterfailure: